viktorlott/penum/docs/static-dispatch.md

 First of all, there are some questions about what can be considered dispatchable.

-When we have `shapes` of arity one, we don't have any problems knowing what field is dispatchable, because there is only one possible candidate.
+When we have `group` of arity one, we don't have any problems knowing what field is dispatchable, because there is only one possible candidate.
 But any other arity, even a nullary, can give us some problem because there can be disputes about which field should be considered for dispatch.